awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-batch-computeenvironment-launchtemplatespecification.md

 An object representing a launch template associated with a compute resource\.
 You must specify either the launch template ID or launch template name in the request, but not both\.

+If security groups are specified using both the `securityGroupIds` parameter of `CreateComputeEnvironment` and the launch template, the values in the `securityGroupIds` parameter of `CreateComputeEnvironment` will be used\.

+**Note**
+This object isn't applicable to jobs running on Fargate resources\.

 ## Syntax<a name="aws-properties-batch-computeenvironment-launchtemplatespecification-syntax"></a>

 To declare this entity in your AWS CloudFormation template, use the following syntax: